-pure-ftpd on Ubuntu (14.04 in my case) doesn't use a single configuration file for the settings.
+pure-ftpd on Ubuntu (14.04 and later) doesn't use a single configuration file for the settings.
 Instead there is a wrapper script which reads each parameter from separate config files.
-This is kind of documented here: https://help.ubuntu.com/community/PureFTP.
+This is somewhat documented.
 However I couldn't find any hint how to activate a global banner or login message to display when a FTP user logs in.
 Sure, there's the .banner file in the ftp user's home directory.
 The official doc says:

 ------------------------ DISPLAYING BANNERS ------------------------